 Miles and kilometers are two different units for the measurement of distance.
 For the imperial system, we use miles and for the metric system, we use kms.
-Kilometers are used to measuring long distances whereas miles are used to compare relatively shorter distances.
+Kilometers are used to measure long distances whereas miles are used to compare relatively shorter distances.
 We use this basic formula for the conversion of KMS to Miles:

 Distance in kms = 1.609 x distance in miles.